Minnesota’s Commercial Driver’s License Laws

 The requirements to obtain a Minnesota CDL and the reasons for disqualification.

-Minnesota issues commercial driver's licenses (CDLs) for the operation of different commercial motor vehicles (CMVs).
-Each class of CDL has special requirements and rules and a driver may be required to obtain separate endorsements to haul certain cargo or operate certain types of vehicles.
-Failure to comply with the CDL rules can result in fines and license suspension.
-This article outlines when a CDL is required, how to obtain a CDL, and the penalties of rule violations.
+Minnesota issues commercial driver’s licenses (CDLs) for operating commercial motor vehicles (CMVs).
+Each class of CDL has special requirements and rules, and a driver can be required to obtain separate endorsements for certain cargo or types of vehicles.
+Failure to comply with the CDL rules can result in fines and license suspension or revocation.
+This article outlines when a CDL is required, how to obtain a CDL, and the penalties for rule violations.

 Combined Weight